Gainesville DUI Lawyers

-Gainesville DUI lawyers at Musca Law are here to help with real information about drunk driving laws.
-People facing Driving Under the Influence charges in Alachua County or the Gainesville, Florida area can learn more about Statute 316.193 here.
-This information can help people charged to figure out how to proceed with their case.
+More Than 150 Years of Combined DUI Defense PracticeGainesville DUI lawyers at Musca Law are here to help with real information about drunk driving laws.
+People facing Driving Under the Influence (DUI) charges in Alachua County or the Gainesville, Florida area can learn more about Statute 316.193 here.
+This information can help people charged with such an offense figure out how best to proceed with their case.

-When someone has been arrested and charged with DUI, it is a good idea to discuss your criminal case with an experienced Gainesville DUI Defense Lawyer as quickly as it is possible.
+DUI Defense Lawyers in Gainesville, FLWhen someone has been arrested and charged with a DUI, it is a good idea for them to discuss their criminal case with an experienced Gainesville DUI Defense Lawyer as quickly as possible.
 There are certain time limits to protect a person’s driving privileges.
-Our DUI defense firm in Gainesville, Florida offers a no cost initial case review to discuss the case and the defense options available.
+Our DUI defense firm in Gainesville, Florida offers a no-cost initial case review to discuss the case and the defense options available.
 Our legal professionals have extensive experience dealing with clients who have been charged with DUI offenses that include:

-Musca Law criminal defense attorneys have determined that Florida Statutes Section 316.193 governs the offense of driving under the influence in Gainesville.
-What constitutes a DUI offense will depend on the facts and circumstances of a case, but some of the factors that are taken into consideration when charging someone with DUI include:
+Gainesville DUI Attorneys – Driving Under the Influence in Gainesville (DUI) [Florida Statute 316.193]Musca Law criminal defense attorneys have determined that Florida Statutes Section 316.193 governs the offense of driving under the influence in Gainesville.
+What constitutes a DUI offense will depend on the facts and circumstances of a case, but some of the factors that are taken into consideration when charging someone with a DUI include:

-Whether they were driving a vehicle or in physical control of it.
+- Whether they were driving a vehicle or in physical control of it.

-Whether property damage was caused as a result of the DUI.
+- Whether property damage was caused as a result of the DUI.

-Whether another individual sustained serious or fatal injuries as a result of the DUI.
+- Whether another individual sustained serious or fatal injuries as a result of the DUI.

 Driving Under the Influence Defense Attorneys in Gainesville, Florida

-People convicted of DUI in Gainesville can be penalized in a variety of ways that include criminal penalties such as fines and jail time and administrative penalties like the DMV’s suspension of a driver’s license.
-A DUI conviction can also adversely affect someone’s ability to do certain things that many individuals take for granted such as the ability to rent housing or obtain a student loan or obtaining or keeping employment.
+DUI Penalties, Fines and Jail TimePeople convicted of a DUI in Gainesville can be penalized in a variety of ways that include criminal penalties such as fines and jail time, as well as administrative penalties like the DMV’s suspension of their driver’s license.
+A DUI conviction can also adversely affect someone’s ability to do certain things that many individuals take for granted such as the ability to rent housing, obtain a student loan, or obtain or keep employment.
 Other consequences of a first-time DUI conviction can include:

-A substance abuse course.
+- A substance abuse course.

-Mandatory use of an ignition interlock device.
+- Mandatory use of an ignition interlock device.

-Impoundment of your vehicle for ten days.
+- Impoundment of your vehicle for ten days.

-If a person is convicted of a second DUI within five years of the first one, they can expect a minimum jail sentence of ten days and can be subject to more severe penalties than they received for the first offense.
+Convicted of 2nd DUI in Gainesville, What Happens?If a person is convicted of a second DUI within five years of the first one, they can expect a minimum jail sentence of ten days and can be subject to more severe penalties than they received for the first offense.
 If certain facts and circumstances existed at the time of the offense, the individual can face even harsher penalties.
-For example, if they had a minor in the vehicle at the time of the DUI, the BAC was higher than .15 percent, or they caused property damage, they might be subject to longer jail sentences and bigger fines.
+For example, if they had a minor in the vehicle at the time of the DUI, their BAC was higher than .15%, or they caused property damage, they may be subject to longer jail sentences and higher fines.

 Gainesville Felony DUI LawyersOur criminal and DUI defense attorneys advise that driving under the influence offenses are usually viewed as misdemeanor offenses in Gainesville.
-However, there are some instances where an individual might be charged with felony DUI.
+However, there are some instances where an individual might be charged with a felony DUI.
 Under Florida law, a person can be charged with a felony DUI if:

-There have been two other DUIs within the last five years;
+- There have been two other DUIs within the last five years;

-The offense is the fourth or subsequent DUI;
+- The offense is the fourth or subsequent DUI;

-Another individual is severely or fatally injured by the DUI.
+- Another individual is severely or fatally injured by the DUI.

-Another felony DUI offense in Gainesville is DUI manslaughter.
+Gainesville Defense Lawyers – DUI ManslaughterAnother felony DUI offense in Gainesville is DUI manslaughter.
 This occurs when another individual is killed as a result of the DUI.
-DUI manslaughter is considered a second-degree felony, where penalties can include up to fifteen years in jail.
-If the accused left the scene of a DUI manslaughter they can face first-degree felony charges where a conviction can result in up to thirty years in jail.
+DUI manslaughter is considered a second-degree felony, in which penalties can include up to fifteen years in jail.
+If the accused left the scene of a DUI manslaughter, they may face first-degree felony charges where a conviction can result in up to thirty years in jail.

 (BUI) Boating Under the Influence Lawyers in Gainesville, Florida